BiDAlab/UWF4DR-Benchmark/docs/reproducibility.md

 Final labels are obtained locally by the user by combining:

-- the official UWF4DR ground-truth CSV files, and
+- the official UWF4DR ground-truth CSV files provided with the dataset, and
-- the split definitions provided in this repository.
+- the split definitions included in this repository.

 This design ensures:

-- compliance with dataset licensing terms,
+- compliance with the UWF4DR Challenge licensing terms,
 - no redistribution of sensitive medical annotations,
 - and full reproducibility of the experimental protocol.